|Version||11(as of 10/6/2021)|

 Apple Pages is a macOS word processing application used to create, edit, and save various document formats.
 It is one of Apple's three productivity apps included with iWork, which is free to Mac and iOS users, and includes Numbers and Keynote.
 The app is also available for iOS devices and as an iCloud web application.

 As previously mentioned, Pages is available for iOS devices, which allows you to work on your documents from almost anywhere at any time.
 And with iCloud, your documents will be kept up to date across enabled devices.
-You can also share documents by using a link that gives Mac and Windows users access to the latest version with editing permissions through Pages.
+You can also share documents using a link that gives Mac and Windows users access to the latest version with editing permissions through Pages.

 Primary File TypeApple Pages Document